wyxyx/Twitter-Clone-Implementation-and-Simulation-using-Fsharp/README.md

   o	The client part (send/receive tweets) and the engine (distribute tweets) have to be in separate processes.
 Preferably, you use multiple independent client processes that     simulate thousands of clients and a single engine process
   o	You need to measure various aspects of your simulator and report performance
   o	More detail in lecture as the project progresses.
+### •	 Part 2 (Project 4-2)
+Use WebSharper web framework to implement a WebSocket interface to your part I implementation.
+That means that, even though the F#  implementation (Part I) you could use AKKA messaging to allow client-server implementation, you now need to design and use a proper WebSocket interface.
+Specifically:
+  1. You need to design a JSON based API that  represents all messages and their replies (including errors).
+  2. You need to re-write parts of your engine using WebSharper to implement the WebSocket interface.
+  3. You need to re-write parts of your client to use WebSockets.